dnlbreen/dnlbreen.github.io/blog.md

 permalink: /blog/
 ---

-I prefer to share most of my thoughts on Facebook, but here are a few others.
+I prefer to share most of my thoughts on Facebook, but I might post something on here from time to time.

 <ul class="listing">
 {% for post in site.posts %}